 Now that these 6 notes are imported, we can code them into our program.
 To be able to play the piano in Scratch, we need to write our program so that these notes will play when certain keys are pressed.
 We can accomplish this with two different types of blocks:

-• When key pressed: This block makes is to that, when the designated key is pressed, the block below will activate
+• When key pressed: This block makes is to that, when the designated key is pressed, the code below will activate

 • Start sound: This block, when activated, will play the specified sound.